MartinMReed/libffbb/README.md

 # FFmpeg Requirement

-FFmpeg is a required library for libffcamapi.
+FFmpeg is a required library for libffbb.
 FFmpeg carries the LGPL-v2.1 license, unless H.264 is enabled, in which case it uses GPL.

-Included with libffcamapi is the FFmpeg source and prebuilt library files.
+Included with libffbb is the FFmpeg source and prebuilt library files.
 Listed below are some quick instructions for rebuilding FFmpeg for both armle-v7 and x86.

 ## Download FFmpeg